 • Account numbers are private and should be kept secure to prevent fraud.

-• You can find your routing and account numbers on checks, through online banking, or by contacting your bank.
+• You can find your routing and account numbers on checks, through online banking, in-app, or by contacting your bank.

 What Is a Routing Number?